top of page

-I wrote this blog page, aimed at the general public, to outline why I perceive hypnotherapy to be a crucial factor in strengthening an individual's fight against cancer, and not only cancer but all life-threatening debilitating diseases where a positive hope-filled mindset can be generated and utilised to develop an optimally functioning immune system, potentially creating an edge that makes the difference.
+I wrote this blog aimed at the general public to outline why I use hypnotherapy and consider it a crucial factor in strengthening an individual's fight against cancer, and not only cancer but all life-threatening debilitating illnesses and diseases where a positive mindset can be generated and utilised to develop a more optimally functioning immune system, potentially creating the edge that makes the difference.

-These days approximately one in three are going to develop diagnosed cancerous tissue at some point in their lives, emotionally and mentally a very difficult time.
-In my clinical practice I follow a six point protocol to not only turn lives around, as far as hope and positivity are concerned, but also to give each patient's innate immune system the best possible chance to naturally fight the development or progression of their condition.
-After my hypnotherapy sessions patients always feel stronger, calmer, more relaxed, empowered, and with a clearer, more positive mindset.
+These days approximately one in three are going to develop diagnosed cancerous tissue at some point in their lives, emotionally and mentally a challenging time.
+In my clinical practice, I follow a six-point protocol to not only turn lives around, as far as hope and positivity are concerned but also to give each patient's innate immune system the best possible chance to naturally fight any development of their condition.
+After my hypnotherapy sessions, patients always feel stronger, calmer, more relaxed and empowered with a clearer, more positive mindset.

 1. Hypnotherapy for changing an anxious fearful mindset

-Almost all patients with a cancer diagnosis suffer with deep anxiety and fear.
-These negative mindsets continue throughout the development of the disease, for some spiralling out of control, and can even increase with orthodox cancer treatments as the tiredness and low energy can equate to a lowering of resolve and resilience.
-There's also a pre-existing component as most patients suffered from anxieties and fears long before their physical illness developed.
+Almost all patients with a cancer diagnosis suffer from deep anxiety and fear.
+These negative mindsets can continue throughout the development of the disease, for some spiralling out of control, and even increase with the orthodox cancer treatments as the tiredness and low energy can equate to a lowering of resolve and resilience.
+There's also a pre-existing component in my experience as most patients suffered from anxieties and fears long before their physical illness developed.

 What's the problem with an anxious and fearful mindset, apart from the general unpleasantness and negative effect upon daily life?

 Quite simply negative mindsets over time demolish the immune system.
-Stressful states allow for excessive levels of cortisol to develop in the blood eventually overloading the system and negating cortisol's anti-inflammatory role thus allowing all sorts of inflammation to occur.
-This, along with a depletion of lymphocytes (white blood cells), opens the body up to attack.
+Stressful states allow excessive levels of cortisol to develop in the blood eventually overloading the system and negating cortisol's anti-inflammatory role thus allowing all sorts of inflammation to occur.
+Stress states also cause a depletion of lymphocytes (white blood cells), which lessens the body's 'normal' ability to deal with damaged cells.

-Therefore the mere turning round of a negative mindset can have great effect in rebuilding a debilitated immune system.
-This is done by using hypnosis to redirect and reset negative perceptions at a deep level and develop a more free and positive mindstate by supercharging that unconscious which previously worked counter to optimal wellness and by building an anti-inflammatory white blood cell powerhouse that is working for you... not against.
+Therefore the mere turning around of a negative mindset can have the powerful effect of rebuilding a debilitated immune system.
+This is done by using hypnosis to redirect and shrink negative perceptions at a deep level allowing for a more free and positive mindstate to take prominence.
+Also, by supercharging the unconscious mind positively, which in a negative state works against good health and wellness, we can create a mindset that works for you... not against you.

 2. Psychoneuroimmunology - building up that immune system

-Psychoneuroimmunology, a field of study discovered by Robert Ader and Nicholas Cohen at University of Rochester NY in the 1970's.
-For the first time it was demonstrated how the mind (psycho) via the nervous system (neuro) directly influences the immune system (immunology).
+Psychoneuroimmunology is a field of study discovered by Robert Ader and Nicholas Cohen at University of Rochester NY in the 1970's.
+For the first time, it was demonstrated how the mind (psycho) via the nervous system (neuro) directly influences the immune system (immunology).

-Arguably this has always been known via paths of wisdom within many ancient cultures but nonetheless this was the first time it was demonstrated scientifically and is now a recognised branch of science.
+Arguably this has always been known via paths of wisdom within many ancient cultures but this was the first time it was demonstrated scientifically and is now a recognised, though perhaps fringe, branch of science.

 Researchers now know that our nervous system and immune system communicate with each other but they've only recently started to understand how and what that means for our health.
 Quite simply, the body chemistry of someone with an anxious, depressed or worried mind is quite different from a body chemistry where the mind is relaxed, positive and happy.
 Why is this?
 Psychoneuroimmunology and psychoneuroendocrinology (mind affecting hormones).

 Our mental state influences the release of hormones, neurotransmitters and cytokines which alter the functionality of all bodily systems.
-Some basic examples being, an impaired hormonal balance creating infertility, inflammation causing gut issues such as IBS or the depletion of strength and effectiveness in an immune system's ability to deal with serious illness.
+Some basic examples being an impaired hormonal balance creating infertility, inflammation creating gut issues such as IBS, or the depletion of strength and effectiveness in an immune system's ability to deal with serious illness.

 To influence the immune system one has to get to the engine room, that deep core of the self known as the subconscious or unconscious mind, the area which contains the memories of almost all life experiences.
 Negative experiences such as shock, trauma, loss, pain or a frightening event commonly ingrain into the unconscious negatively influencing future behaviours and physiological functions.
 The best, fastest and most controlled method of accessing that 'engine room' is hypnosis, or more accurately in a clinical therapeutic setting, hypnotherapy.